scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Death

 Reach out to a creature you can see and stop their heart.
 The target creature makes a Stamina save against your spellcasting roll, adding a Superior die if they have at least half their wounds, otherwise adding a Terrible die.
 On fail they take 5 wound dice in damage and all healing they recieve is half as effective until they take a long rest and on crit they are stunned until the end of their next turn.
-On success they take 2 wound dice and have no additional effects.
+On success they take half damage, rounded down, and have no additional effects.
 Casting this on a creature already under the effects of _Heart Grip_ has no effect.

-Add a wound die to the damage for both success and failing the save for every level above 5th.
+Add a wound die to the damage for every level above 5th.

 ___
 #### Mind Break